 Progression Maps for each subject identify the knowledge, skills, understanding and vocabulary that pupils are expected to master each year in each subject.
 They also identify opportunities to develop cultural capital in each subject area.
 Teachers use these maps to weave together a cohesive curriculum for their year group that makes cross-curricular links around a theme when possible but recognises that some knowledge, skills and understandings should be taught discreetly.

 Each Subject has a Curriculum Map and this is replicated with a Curriculum Map for Each Year Group.
 Knowledge Organisers are created for each topic of work.
-A knowledge organiser contains all the important information from a particular learning topic, summarised in just a few pages.
+A knowledge organiser contains all the important information for a particular topic, summarised in just a few pages.
 It includes key words, important facts, diagrams, methods and skills relating to the topic.
 These are shared on the website for parents to access and are available to the pupils and teachers to use in their classroom throughout their learning.
+Knowledge Organisers help children know more, remember more and learn more.

 Having a close relationship with God enriches our lives so Catholic Social Teaching and Gospel Values permeate all areas our school curriculum.
 Our Catholic values and virtues are a golden thread throughout our curriculum and inform our teachings on British Values and shape our pupils’ spiritual, moral, social and cultural development.